-A Neural Network model was proposed for the purpose of modeling the information processing in person's brain in the 1940s.
-Neurons (nerve cell elements) are considered as the minimum composition unit of cerebral functions that entangled in complicated and organic manners.
-The model shows that all the logical reasoning can be described in a finite size of the number of neurons and connections.
+A Neural Network model was proposed for the purpose of modeling the information processing in a person's brain in the 1940s.
+Neurons (nerve cell elements) are considered as the minimum composition unit of cerebral functions that can entangle in a complicated and organic manner.
+The model shows that all the logical reasoning can be described in a finite size of the number of neurons and connections [2].
 The model enables us to express acquisition of new knowledge from learned examples in the past, therefore it can be used to help to solve one of the weaknesses in constructing an AI (Artificial Intelligence) system.
 It is known that expressing knowledge acquisition in an AI system is extremely difficult.

-On the one hand, Rule Space Method is a technique of clustering examinees into one of the predetermined latent Knowledge States (KS) that are derived logically from expert's hypotheses about how Research Division, The National Center for University Entrance Examinations, 2-19-23 Komaba, Meguro-Ku, Tokyo, 153-8501, JAPAN.
-E-mail:hayashi@rd.dnc.ac.jp students learn.
-The method can be considered as a statistical testing technique of expert's hypotheses.
-These hypotheses are expressed by an item-attribute matrix (incidence matrix Q) where attributes are representing underlying knowledge and cognitive processing skills required in answering problems.
-A Knowledge State consists of mastered/non-mastered of attributes, and a list of all the possible Knowledge States can be generated algorithmically by applying Boolean Algebra to the incidence matrix Q. This method is fairly new but has lately started getting some attention because it is possible to provide diagnostic scoring reports for a large-scale assessment.

-We have found there are similarities between the results from the two approaches, and moreover they have complementary characteristics when applied to the practice.
-In this paper, we discuss the comparisons of both approaches by focusing on the structure of the Neural Network (NN) and of Knowledge States in the RSM.
-And we show an application result for a reasoning test.
+On the other hand, the Rule Space Method (RSM) is a technique of clustering examinees into one of the predetermined latent Knowledge States (KS) that are derived logically from an expert's hypotheses about how students learn.
+The method can be considered as a statistical testing technique of the expert's hypotheses.
+These hypotheses are expressed by an item-attribute matrix (incidence matrix) Q where attributes are representing underlying knowledge and cognitive processing skills required in answering problems [1].
+A Knowledge State consists of attributes of the type mastered/non-mastered, and a list of all the possible Knowledge States can be generated algorithmically by applying Boolean Algebra to the incidence matrix Q. This method is fairly new but has lately started getting some attention because it is possible to provide diagnostic scoring reports for a large-scale assessment [3].
+We have found that there are similarities between the results from the two approaches, and moreover they have complementary characteristics when applied in practice.
+In this paper, we discuss the comparisons of both approaches by focusing on the structure of the Neural Network Model (NNM) and of Knowledge States in the RSM.
+We show an application result for a reasoning test.